 - Project design

 The majority of the information is developed during the first phases (project design and construction).
-During the last two phases the data is more difficult to recover, when it would be more useful during the use phase and for the demolition.
-One must consider that the life cycle of a standard building could be from 50 to 70 years.
+During the last two phases the data is more difficult to recover, when it would be more useful: during the use phase and for the demolition.
+One must consider that the life cycle of a standard building could last 50 to 70 years.
 During this period of time the contracting authority will have to search for the needed data (EIR) and the other professional roles will have to do the same.

 The Mcleamy curve

-McLeamy asserts that during the life of a project there are many decisions to be made, always more and more detailed with time.
+McLeamy asserts that during the life of a project there are many decisions to be made, always more detailed with time.
 A modification to the project means questioning choices made during all the other stages, which leads to the adaptation of all the details as well.
 A project is a net of decisions depending on each other, like an intricate knitting.
-If a change is required then the knitting has to be unravelled and knitted all over again.
+If a change is required then the knitting has to be unraveled and knitted all over again.